 One thing for sure, this is an exciting time for technology with greater advances predicted over the next ten years than what we have seen in the last decade.
 Quite remarkable when you consider how smart phones, social media and connectivity have changed the way we work, communicate, spend time and generally live our lives over the last ten years.

 With the new waves of technologies sitting on top of existing tech, the mind boggles at the increased capabilities and speed of development as the new technologies combine to generate exponential change.
-It is an even more exciting time to be backing these new technologies and identifying investment opportunities.
+It is an even more exciting time to be backing these new technologies and identifying alternative investment capital opportunities.
 Seasoned tech investors know that sensational returns are possible from trail-blazing companies that successfully ride the upcoming technology wave.

 Reuters Institute and University of Oxford “Digital News Project – Journalism, Media and Technology Trends and Predictions 2019”